 What should you do if you have been caught out by a scam?

 If you think you have been the victim of a scam or fraud and you have given someone your bank account or credit card information, inform your bank or credit card company immediately so they can tell you what action they need to take.
 This might include putting a stop to your account, cancelling your credit or debit card or stopping a transaction from going through your account.

-You should also contact the Garda Bureau of Fraud Investigation on (01) 6663777 or contact your local Garda station immediately.
+You should also contact your local Garda station immediately.

 Contact us and tell us about any scams you, your friends, families or colleagues have experienced.
 Building awareness about scams is the best way to put a stop to them.

 If you were scammed somewhere else in Europe, tell the European Consumer Centre Ireland.
 You can also sign up to the European Consumer Centre’s monthly e-newsletter which warns Irish consumers about scams in Europe